Hidden Breakthroughs in Language Model Training: Methods

 \subsection{Finding the basis}

 To decompose the loss, we first require an interpretable orthogonal basis.
-We efficiently compute the eigenvectors of the Hessian matrix with CoLA \citep{potapczynski2023cola} and use them to construct a restricted training subspace.
-We posit this basis to be interpretable because each basis vector expresses a high gradient covariance and therefore represents a potential decision boundary.
-While we select this basis for interpretability, our approach can use any arbitrary choice of basis.
+We efficiently compute the eigenvectors of the Hessian matrix using CoLA \citep{potapczynski2023cola} to construct a restricted training subspace.
+We expect this basis to be interpretable because each basis vector captures a large gradient covariance and therefore represents a potential decision boundary.
+We select this basis for interpretability, but our approach can use an arbitrary choice of basis---for example, one which targets a particular use case or efficiently leverages optimizer preconditioner values.

-This basis is constructed as shown in Algorithm \ref{alg:basis}.
+The basis is constructed as shown in Algorithm \ref{alg:basis}.
 Given $T$ intermediate training checkpoints and a number $k$ of eigenvectors to compute at each checkpoint, we seek a low rank $Tk$-dimensional subspace which captures most of the movement during optimization~\citep{gurari2018gradient}.
-We construct this basis iteratively, starting with $B = \emptyset$: at each checkpoint $t$, we take checkpoint weights $W_t \in \R^d$ and project their loss Hessian onto the nullspace of $B \in \mathbb{R}^{d \times (t-1)k}$.
-From the resulting projection, we append the top $k$ eigenvectors to $B$.
+We construct this basis iteratively, starting with $B_0 = \emptyset$: at each checkpoint $t$, we take checkpoint weights $\theta_t \in \R^d$ and project their loss Hessian onto the nullspace of $B \in \mathbb{R}^{d \times (t-1)k}$.
+From the resulting projection, we append the top $k$ eigenvectors to $B_{t-1}$.
 We compute the eigenvectors using Hessian-vector products ~\cite{hessian-eigenthings} to avoid explicitly constructing the full Hessian matrix.
 The resulting basis is designed to include directions of highest curvature at each checkpoint so that it will capture synchronized loss behavior throughout training.
 Note that the very top eigenvectors are likely to reflect local oscillation, rather than conceptually meaningful long-term movement~\citep{song_does_2024}, but as we continue to add to the low rank basis, we include more directions of long-term stable movement.
-We discard the oscillatory directions which do not provide an overall decrease in loss over the course of training according to POLCA.
+We discard the oscillatory directions which do not provide an overall decrease in loss over the course of training according to POLCA by removing the directions with an increase in the mean projected loss from checkpoint $1$ to $T$.
+In this manner, we first construct a basis based on local information, then filter out directions that do not represent long-term movement.
+This construction finds local high-curvature directions that may be important for breakthroughs in the intermediate stages of training while ensuring that the basis does not overfit to local oscillations.